claudio-dg/Res_track_2nd_Assignment/README.md

  	res.change_value = -1;
  	break;

- case'i' :  //increase -> set the response of the service as +0.5 ROS_INFO("INCREASE RECEIVED");
+ case 'i' :  //increase -> set the response of the service as +0.5 ROS_INFO("INCREASE RECEIVED");
  	res.change_value = +0.5;
  	break;

- case'd' : //decrease -> set the response of the service as -0.5 ROS_INFO("DECREASE RECEIVED");
+ case 'd' : //decrease -> set the response of the service as -0.5 ROS_INFO("DECREASE RECEIVED");
  	res.change_value = -0.5;
  	break;